University of British Columbia Okanagan: Campus

+The Innovation Precinct is 24.2 ha land located at the bottom of the hill along Innovation Drive.

 UBC Endowment Lands (West Campus Lands) is 103.6 ha agricultural land, which occupies the western half of the Okanagan campus along John Hindle Drive and contains UBC Plant Growth Facility.
 UBC Endowment Lands are part of ALR and are reserved for future research and recreational uses.
-It is not to be confused with University Endowment Lands, an unincorporated area adjacent to Vancouver where the UBC's Point Grey campus is located.
+It is not to be confused with University Endowment Lands, an unincorporated area adjacent to Vancouver next to the UBC Point Grey campus.

-Transportation

-Although the campus itself is located in a semi-rural area, it has a direct interchange with Highway 97 and Downtown Kelowna can be reached with 15 minutes of driving.
-It is also close to Kelowna International Airport.

-UBC Okanagan Exchange is the northern terminus of express bus route 97X Kelowna RapidBus, which provides Downtown Kelowna access in approximately 20 minutes.
-The exchange is a major transfer point for bus services to the Airport and beyond north to Lake Country and Vernon.
-The campus is also connected to the regional bikeway, Okanagan Rail Trail and John Hindle Drive Multi-use Pathway.